- Health care services continue to be severely impacted by the cyber attack.

-- The HSE’s Chief Clinical Officer has provided guidance to all clinicians on patient safety and priority focus while our services respond to this attack - see HSE Clinical Guidance
+- The HSE’s Chief Clinical Officer has provided guidance to all clinicians on patient safety and priority focus while our services respond to this attack

 - Services nationwide and the HSE centrally are assessing risk on an ongoing basis and putting in place new arrangements to maintain care and patient safety in hospital and community services.

 - Hospitals and community services nationwide are seeing varied impacts, but all teams are responding with contingency arrangements, including redeploying staff, rescheduling some procedures and appointments, and adjusting processes as needed.

 - Vaccinations and COVID-19 test and trace are operating, without the GP referral system for testing, and people with symptoms may attend test centres without an appointment.
 Full details of walk-in testing centres available at hse.ie

 - The National Ambulance Service is operating normally and all systems and services are working as usual.

 - Medical card services have been significantly disrupted and our processes are slower as a result.
 As it's not possible to register medical card applications online at the moment, we are asking people to send in postal applications.
 While we are processing emergency cards as quickly as possible, applications for non- emergency cards have been impacted.
 LoCall 0818 22 44 78 (9am - 5pm Monday to Friday) if you have any medical card queries.
 For more information go to here